erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     * Go to :guilabel:`Nodes -> (new compute node)` and click on the :guilabel:`Refresh` button to pull the network configuration from the compute node.
     * Go to :guilabel:`Nodes -> (new compute node) -> Edit -> Show advanced settings` and change the **IP address** to the new overlay IP, click :guilabel:`Update`.

-Now, the new compute is ready for use.
+Now the new compute is ready for use.

 How can I delegate overlays (and VLANs) administration?